cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 Python Installation from python.org
 """""""""""""""""""""""""""""""""""

-The easiest instalation of Python for cloudmesh is to use the instaltion from https://www.python.org/downloads.
+The easiest installation of Python for cloudmesh is to use the installation from https://www.python.org/downloads.
 Please, visit the page and follow the instructions.
 After this install you have `python3` avalable from the commandline

-Python Installation from Hoembrew
+Python Installation from Homebrew
 """""""""""""""""""""""""""""""""

 An alternative instalation is provided from Homebrew.
 To use this install